CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab35.md

 ## Task 5: Test your custom Document Intelligence model

+In this task, you'll test your custom Document Intelligence model by configuring the client application with your resource credentials and model ID.
+You’ll run the provided Python code to submit a sample form to your trained model and review the extracted results to verify that the model is working as expected.

 1. Return to the browser tab containing the Azure Portal and cloud shell.
 In the command line, run the following command to change to the folder containing the application code files:

     ```